 However, the getting ready process isn’t what you’d imagine.
 Harriotte actually does her own hair and makeup.
 She laughs as she says: “Some of the girls had a separate room in the hotel with a stylist, hairdresser and makeup artist to get them ready every day and there was me trying to iron clothes with straighteners because I couldn’t be bothered to ask for an iron from reception.”

-“It was 12 o’clock during the day, I’d just been to see my friend, and it was at the barriers at central station, I was literally just sexually assaulted there and then.”
+“It was 12 o’clock during the day, I’d just been to see my friend, and it was at the barriers at Central Station in Newcastle, I was literally just sexually assaulted there and then.

 Harriotte travelling alone to Japan for the Miss international pageant, photo credit: Harriotte Lane